ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 </p>

 ## DirtyCLR: Blend Within the .NET Framework and Live Free
-Now that we have every piece of the puzzle we can put everything together and have [DirtyCLR](https://github.com/ipSlav/DirtyCLR) blend-in within the .NET Framework. `Figure 11` and `Figure 12` shows us a shellcode execution clean thread call stack of a backdoored [RDCMan](https://learn.microsoft.com/en-us/sysinternals/downloads/rdcman) inspected with `System Informer` (former `Process Hacker`).
+Now that we have every piece of the puzzle we can put everything together and blend-in within the .NET Framework using [DirtyCLR](https://github.com/ipSlav/DirtyCLR). `Figure 11` and `Figure 12` shows us a shellcode execution clean thread call stack of a backdoored [RDCMan](https://learn.microsoft.com/en-us/sysinternals/downloads/rdcman) inspected with `System Informer` (former `Process Hacker`).

 {: .box-note}
-Keep in mind that using `DirtyCLR` to execute a C2 shellcode might get you detected if your beacon Reflective Loader doesn’t take care of its own OPSEC, creating new identifiable IoCs.
+Keep in mind that using `DirtyCLR` to execute a C2 shellcode might get you detected if the beacon Reflective Loader doesn’t take care of its own OPSEC, creating new identifiable IoCs.

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/backdoored-rdcman.png">